isabella232/docs_ngbio/README.md

-# docs_ngbio
-User documentation for NextGIS Bio
+# User documentation for NextGIS Bio